privch/privoxy-windows/README.md

 1, Open `privoxy.sln` with Visual Studio 2019

-2, Build dftables project, Goto the output directory (e.g. `Source-Privoxy\.target\x64\Debug`) and run it to generate the `chartables.c` file:
+2, Build dftables project, Goto the output directory (e.g. `Source-Privoxy\.target\x64\Debug`) and run dftables.exe to generate the `chartables.c` file:
 ```
 dftables.exe > "..\..\..\privoxy-3.0.32\pcre\chartables.c"
 ```

-3, Build privoxy project.
+3, Build privoxy project, you can find the final file in the output directory.